 We also offer blood test appointments here at the surgery but as demand often outstrips supply we try to reserve these appointments for patients who are less able to travel.

 You can discuss your contraception needs with any of our doctors or nurses.

-If you are ordering a repeat prescription and you have been seen within the last year you can complete a self assessment form found here without seeing anyone face-to-face.
-You may either email the form to us with your request, or hand it in at reception.
+If you are ordering a repeat prescription and you have been seen within the last year you can complete a self assessment form found here.

 Chronic conditions clinics

 All patients with a chronic condition are strongly recommended to attend at least once a year.
 All clinics are by appointments only.